> A.L. Lloyd > Songs > John Barleycorn

 Fairport Convention sang John Barleycorn, with lyrics quite similar to Mike Waterson's, on their 1978 album Tipplers Tales (where else?).
 There are also several live recordings, e.g. on Forever Young (Cropredy 1982), The Boot (Cropredy 1983), and The Cropredy Box (Cropredy 1997).

-Andy Turner first learned John Barleycorn from Steeleye Span's album.
-He and Ian Giles sang the classic Shepherd Hayden version collected by Cecil Sharp, though, in 1983 on Magpie Lane's first album, The Oxford Ramble, and he sang it as the 10 June 2016 entry of his project A Folk Song a Week.
-This video shows And and Ian at the very first Magpie Lane gig at Holywell Music Room in May 1993:
+Andy Turner first learned John Barleycorn from Steeleye Span’s album.
+He and Ian Giles sang the classic Shepherd Hayden version collected by Cecil Sharp, though, in 1983 on Magpie Lane’s first album, The Oxford Ramble, and he sang it as the 10 June 2016 entry of his project A Folk Song a Week.
+This video shows Andy and Ian at the very first Magpie Lane gig at Holywell Music Room in May 1993:

-Andy Turner also sang a version of John Barleycorn that was collected in the 1970s by Gwilym Davies on Magpie Lane's 2000 CD A Taste of Ale.
+Andy Turner also sang a version of John Barleycorn collected in the 1970s by Gwilym Davies on Magpie Lane’s 2000 CD A Taste of Ale.
 Andy Turner and Chris Wood recorded another version on a demo tape in ca. 1985 which he used as the 22 October 2012 entry of his project A Folk Song a Week.
-This version was collected from Bert Edwards of Little Stretton, Shropshire, by Peter Kennedy and printed in the latter's Folksongs of Britain and Ireland, and is similar to Fred Jordan's version.
+This version was collected from Bert Edwards of Little Stretton, Shropshire, by Peter Kennedy and printed in the latter’s book Folksongs of Britain and Ireland, and is similar to Fred Jordan’s version.

 I've loved this song since I first heard it in a pub in Leicester many moons ago.
 Turned me on to traditional folk and re-incarnation.

 Barry Dransfield sang John Barleycorn in 1994 on his Rhiannon CD Be Your Own Man.
 This track was also included in 2007 on the anthology Old Wine New Skins.
+He noted on his album:

 Coope, Boyes & Simpson sang John Barleycorn on their 1998 CD Hindsight.
+They noted:

-The New Scorpion Band sang John Barleycorn in 1999 on their first CD, Folk Songs and Tunes from the British Isles.
+The New Scorpion Band sang John Barleycorn in 1999 on their first CD, Folk Songs and Tunes From the British Isles.
 They noted:

 Although most of us no longer work on the land, the power of this extraordinary and ancient song remains undiminished.
 The song was first printed as a blackletter ballad in the reign of James II, but may well be much older.
 The spirit of the grain personified.
 Our version was collected by Cecil Sharp from John Stafford of Bishops Sutton in Somerset [VWML CJS2/10/1068] .